Last updated on March 3, 2023

 Maybe I’m being too harsh on the format.
 After all, it does have the best piece of hand-hate (Thoughtseize) as well as an amazing removal suite.
 There’s still a lot of room for improvement here, though.

 So that’s it from me today!
-What do you think: is Arena the new home for Pioneer?
+What do you think: is Arena a good home for Pioneer?
 Let me know in the comments down there.
-If you did enjoy, make sure to check out some of our other content for more goodies.
+If you enjoyed this read, make sure to check out some of our other content for more goodies.

 If you really want to help support what we’ve got going on here, please consider checking out and pledging to our Patreon!
 It really helps us do our thing for you and would mean so much to us.